-First-year medical student Megan Corn chats with North Dakota Medicine about moving to North Dakota, Indigenous People’s Day, and being the School’s first Indigenous class president.
+First-year medical student Megan Corn chats with North Dakota Medicine about moving to North Dakota, Indigenous People’s Day, and being the School’s first female Indigenous class president.

 Hello, Megan and thanks for your time!
 So, you’re in med school!
 How is it going so far?